What is SHOUT?

 Play a key role in helping us improve our services for young people, now and in the future.

-If you'd like to get involved with one of our SHOUT groups, contact our Involvement Scheme team on 01925 664 057.
-They'll be able to put you in touch with your local SHOUT group lead and give you more information about joining.
+If you'd like to get involved with one of our SHOUT groups, contact our Involvement Scheme team on 01925 664 057 or you can fill in this short form.
+Someone from the team will be able to put you in touch with your local SHOUT group lead and give you more information about joining.

 All SHOUT members will be asked to get their parents or carers to sign a consent form when they join.
 This is just so we know they are aware of what you've signed up to and are happy for you get involved with the group.